-Cutting through the center of Providence is this cobblestoned street which features Victorian lampposts and an intense concentration of original Colonial homes.
-It’s been described as an outdoor museum and as you pass landmarks like the John Brown House, the Nightingale-Brown House and the oldest Baptist church in the US, you can see why!
+Cutting through the center of Providence is this cobblestoned street that features Victorian lampposts and an intense concentration of original Colonial homes.
+It’s been described as an outdoor museum, and as you pass landmarks like the John Brown House, the Nightingale-Brown House, and the oldest Baptist church in the US, you can see why!

 While the interior is modest as befits a Baptist church, the building itself was a departure from tradition, particularly the steeple and bell.
-Seeing inside is not necessary but is very pleasant and if you sit quietly in the pews you really feel a sense of history.
+Seeing inside is not necessary but is very pleasant, and if you sit quietly in the pews, you can really feel a stong sense of history.
 The gardens are attractive as well.

-In the heart of Providence, you’ll find Federal Hill, home to one of the liveliest Little Italys in America.
+In the heart of Providence, you’ll find Federal Hill, home to one of the liveliest Little Italy in America.
 Migrants from Italy set up home here in the early 1900s and have established a neighborhood full of authentic shops, delis, and restaurants.
-A particular high point is the fountain at DePasquale Plaza that feels like it’s straight from a Tuscan village.
-This is where everyone in the area converges to gossip, drink and listen to live music.
+A particular high point is a fountain at DePasquale Plaza that feels like it’s straight from a Tuscan village.
+This is where everyone in the area converges to gossip, drink, and listen to live music.

 Sometimes it feels like walking around a living, breathing art gallery as the gorgeous murals weave into the tradition of the city perfectly.
 Again, you can take a tour of the public art if you want more details, or simply explore.

-We all know American’s are a little obsessed with donuts, and normally we just would politely smile and nod along when they tell us their personal favorite spots – because more often than not we are left entirely disappointed by personal recommendations.
+We all know American’s are a little obsessed with donuts, and we usually would politely smile and nod along when they tell us their favorite spots.
+More often than not, we are left entirely disappointed by personal recommendations.

-If you’re interested in ancient art you’ll be intrigued by the collection of Greek coins, sculpture, and mosaics, as well as the Roman jewelry.
+If you’re interested in ancient art, you’ll be intrigued by the collection of Greek coins, sculptures, and mosaics, as well as Roman jewelry.
 The textiles exhibit is also one of the best of its kind, showing items from as early as 1500 BCE to now.
-Impressionist and Post-Impressionist paintings are another strong section of the collections, although we found almost everything here interesting.
+Impressionist and Post-Impressionist paintings are another strong sections of the collections, although we found almost everything here interesting.
 It helps that it’s a manageable size, so you don’t feel overwhelmed while exploring!

-As one of the United States oldest cities, Providence has a far more compact layout than other sprawling cities like San Diego, Miami or Las Vegas… meaning you have the chance to investigate the city’s many diverse neighborhoods easily, on a bike!
+As one of the United States’ oldest cities, Providence has a far more compact layout than other sprawling towns like San Diego, Miami, or Las Vegas… meaning you have the chance to investigate the city’s many diverse neighborhoods easily on a bike!

 If you want to go even further afield over the past 20 years, the state has built a remarkable network of bike paths, so today you have the option of more than 60 miles of off-road cycling taking you to practically every corner of Rhode Island….